-"Precision Medicine," also known as "Personalized Medicine," is the term used for this transformative new model of healthcare that involves the selection of appropriate therapeutics tailored to a patient’s specific disease characteristics.
+"Precision Medicine" is the term used for this transformative new model of healthcare that involves the selection of appropriate therapeutics tailored to a patient’s specific disease characteristics.
 Diagnostic tests are major enablers of Precision Medicine because they have the potential to identify changes in each individual patient's disease.
 The use of that knowledge can help to treat their disease through the development of treatment strategies to target specific molecular alterations unique to that patient.
 Ultimately, the goal of Precision Medicine is to improve patient outcomes.

 A "Precision Medicine" initiative was announced by President Obama in his January 20th, 2016, State of the Union address.
 President Obama said he wanted the United States to "lead a new era of medicine, one that delivers the right treatment at the right time."